sayli-hulji/SchoolWebsite_HTML-JavaScript/README.md

 # SchoolWebsite_HTML-JavaScript
-A Project on School website using HTML, CSS, JavaScript and Bootstrap.
-It is a website where people can check details about the school like the facilities, events and activities etc. all the information you need to know is provided here.
+This project is developed with the concept of schools/colleges having their own professional and business websites.
+Students get the idea of developing useful college and school sites for their skill orientation.
+This project is the complete website of a school specification where you can find lots of news regarding the facilities, events, activities, and so on.
+The user interface is attractive with a normal screen design so that users can easily search and fetch data.
 It is a responsive website, where one can drop in some doubts and queries.
-Animation is used to make the website aesthetically pleasing.